JGwenet/ansible-aws-vpc-main/README.md

 ## Overview

 This repository contains an Ansible playbook for creating and managing an AWS VPC.
-It simplifies the process of provisioning VPC resources such as subnets, route tables, and internet gateways.
+It simplifies the process of provisioning VPC resources such as subnets, route tables, and internet gateways on AWS.

 ## Features